nsnam/ns-3-dev-git/src/uan/doc/uan.rst

 .. note::

-    should I insert the li-ion model deatils here?
+    should I insert the li-ion model details here?
 I think it is better to put them into an Energy-related chapter..

 Scope and Limitations
 =====================